addr2data/webinar-01/README.rst

 |

 The above awscli command will return the configuration of the newly created VPC.
-You will need to know the **vpc-id** for future operations.
-Here's how you get it from the awscli.
+The output will include the **vpcId**, which will be required for future operations.
+Here's one way to return just the **vpcId**, as text, from the awscli.

 awscli::

-	$ aws ec2 describe-vpcs --filters Name=tag:Name,Values=webinar-01
+	$ aws ec2 describe-vpcs --filters Name=tag:Name,Values=webinar-01 --query Vpcs[].VpcId --output text

 ****